Share Code for Settled Status: Practical Guide

 As an employer, you have a responsibility to prevent illegal working by conducting prescribed pre-employment right to work checks and, where applicable, follow-up checks, including for EEA or Swiss nationals.
 In this way you can ensure that any prospective or existing employees aren’t prohibited from working in the UK by reason of their immigration status.

 By correctly conducting a right to work check before taking someone on, this will provide you with a statutory excuse against civil liability in the event that the individual in question is subsequently found to be working for you illegally.
-If you fail to conduct a right to work check before hiring someone, you may be liable to a civil penalty of up to £20,000 if that person doesn’t have permission to work in the UK.
+If you fail to conduct a right to work check before hiring someone, you may be liable to a civil penalty if that person doesn’t have permission to work in the UK.
 It’s also a criminal offence for you to employ someone if they’re prohibited from working by reason of their immigration status, and you either know or have reasonable cause to believe that this is the case.
 Employing illegal migrants is punishable by imprisonment and/or an unlimited fine.

 It’s important to conduct right to work checks on all new hires to show consistent, transparent and non-discriminatory recruitment practices.
 If you only conduct checks on people who you believe are not British citizens, for example, on the basis of colour, ethnicity or national origin, you could find yourself defending allegations of racial discrimination.
 The UK population is ethnically diverse, where many people from ethnic minorities in this country are British citizens, and many non-British citizens from black and minority ethnic communities are legally entitled to work here.
 You mustn’t therefore make assumptions that someone from an ethnic minority is an immigrant, or that someone born abroad, or who speaks with a particular accent, isn’t allowed to work in the UK.